MetaDocencia/SitioWeb/content/en/authors/oemfp/_index.md

 -  Fellow Communities
 ---

-### Conócela en este video
+### Learn more about OEMFP in this video

 {{< youtube  UOCtNd_pQEY>}}

-### Sobre OEMFP
+### About OEMFP

-El **[Open & Equitable Model Funding Program](https://www.openandequitable.org/)** trabaja para que tanto el proceso de obtención de financiamiento como los resultados de la investigación sean más transparentes, equitativos e inclusivos.
+The **[Open & Equitable Model Funding Program](https://www.openandequitable.org/)** works to make the process of obtaining funding and the results of research more transparent, equitable and inclusive.